chrismdp/cardpirates/index.md

 I tried it that afternoon with my kids and they loved it, suggesting lots of ideas for improvement - especially after my 9 year old son chased my ship through storm after storm until he'd extracted the last ounce of treasure from the hold!

-This is the first version of the rules.
 I'll be making more improvements as time goes on.
 The source code for this site is [available here](http://github.com/chrismdp/cardpirates) - do feel free to submit pull requests for modifications or improvements if that's your thing.

 If you play it, [let me know!](/stories)